flotiq/flotiq-docs/docs/Universe/bubble.md

 ## Preparation

 To start working on connecting Flotiq with Bubble.io, we need to have some data in Flotiq to display.
-We are gona use the ["flotiq-cli"](https://flotiq.com/docs/CLI/contentful-importer/?h=flotiq+import#imported-data){target="_blank"}
+We are going to use the ["flotiq-cli"](https://flotiq.com/docs/CLI/contentful-importer/?h=flotiq+import#imported-data){target="_blank"}
 to import prepared by us "CTD" (Content Type Definition) along with several "CO" (Content Objects) necessary for the blog's functionality.

-All you need is an installed [flotiq-cli](https://github.com/flotiq/flotiq-cli){target="_blank"} and a copied floder `./flotiq` from [this repository](https://github.com/flotiq/flotiq-blog){target="_blank"} in this folder there are several subfolders containing `.json` files with definitions for `Content type Definition` and `Content Objects`.
+All you need is an installed [flotiq-cli](https://github.com/flotiq/flotiq-cli){target="_blank"} and a copied floder `./flotiq` from [this repository](https://github.com/flotiq/flotiq-blog){target="_blank"} in this folder there are several sub-folders containing `.json` files with definitions for `Content type Definition` and `Content Objects`.

 ### Usage

-To use `flotiq cli` to import data in command line go to `.flotiq` floder and type
+To use `flotiq cli` to import data in command line go to `.flotiq` folder and type

 ```shell